PCSchmidt/skillswapappmvp/docs/dev_journal.md

    - Prepare launch announcement materials
    - Create training materials for support team

 With these essential deployment documents in place, we have a clear roadmap for the final steps before our production launch.
-The team is now well-equipped with detailed procedures for both the technical setup and verification processes needed for a successful deployment.
+The team is now well-equipped with deta ailed procedures for both the technical setup and verification processes needed for a successful deployment.

 ## May 4, 2025 (Morning) - Beginning Deployment Preparation (Phase 5)

 Today we're starting Phase 5 of our project: Deployment Preparation.
-Having successfully completed the performance optimization and mobile responsiveness work in Phase 4, we're now focusing on preparing the application for production deployment.
+Having successfully completed the performance optimization and mobile responsiveness work in Pha ase 4, we're now focusing on preparing the application for production deployment.

 ### Phase 5 Goals